If you are preparing to do a major paint job around the home, one thing you may be considering is how to carry around the heavy paint itself.

 A standard gallon of acrylic paint will cover an area of 250 square feet.
 But most people use acrylic paint to cover much smaller areas or objects.

-Although acrylic paint is good quality material, latex is generally better to paint your home.
+Although acrylic paint is good quality material, latex is generally better for painting your home.

 Latex paints will dry quickly and are easy to clean up because it is a water-based paint.